sockduct/HealthPredictor/README.md

   * packed_cell_volume: 48
   * age: 40

-* Example chatbot prompts:
+* Example chatbot prompts for CKD patients:
   * Why do I have chronic kidney disease?
   * What is the biggest contributor?
   * What are early signs of kidney problems?
+  * What foods should I limit with CKD?

+* Example chatbot prompts for non-CKD patients:
   * How can I keep my kidneys healthy?
-  * What foods should I limit with CKD?
+  * Where can I learn more about CKD?

+* Example chatbot prompts the will be denied:
+  * Where can I get the best deal on Detroit Red Wings tickets?
+(Non CKD question)
+  * Why do I have diabetes?
+(Non CKD question)

 ### Troubleshooting